sprucedev/DockCI/README.md

 accepted!
 You can probably find something that you can work on in the [GitHub issues](https://github.com/RickyCook/DockCI/issues).
 There's also a [waffle.io project board](https://waffle.io/rickycook/dockci) with issues ranked (approximately) highest to lowest priority.
+Just choose something that isn't already labeled as `in progress`, or already has someone assigned to it.

 The main code base is also really hastily written, so anything that you'd like to refactor, got nuts!
 It _really_ needs to be done!